panva/node-oidc-provider/docs/README.md

 #### certificateSubjectMatches

-Helper used by the OP to determine if the client certificate subject matches the registered client property.
+Helper used by the OP to determine if the client certificate, used in the request, subject matches the registered client property.
 Only used for `tls_client_auth` client authentication method.

 <a name="certificate-subject-matches-when-behind-a-tls-terminating-proxy-nginx-apache"></a><details>